isc-projects/kea/doc/sphinx/arm/install.rst

 Deprecated Features
 ===================

 This section lists significant features that have been or will be removed.
 We try to deprecate features before removing them to signal to current users to plan a migration.
 New users should not rely on deprecated features.

 Cassandra (CQL) Support
 -----------------------

 Cassandra is a non-relational NoSQL database.
-Kea added support for the CQL lease backend in Kea 1.1.0-beta1 and the CQL host backend in 1.4.0-beta1.
 This feature never gained much traction with users, particularly compared to the level of interest in and deployments of the alternatives, MySQL and PostgreSQL.